Cluster structures on braid varieties: Braid varieties

 \subsection{Braid varieties}

-Let $\beta = \sigma_{i_1}\cdots \sigma_{i_{r}} \in \Br_W^{+}$ be a positive braid word, and let $\delta(\beta) \in W$ be its Demazure product.
+Let $\beta = \sigma_{i_1}\cdots \sigma_{i_{r}} \in \Br_W^{+}$ be a positive braid word and let $\delta(\beta) \in W$ be its Demazure product.
 The notation $\delta:=\delta(\beta)$ will be used for $\delta(\beta)$ if $\beta$ is clear by context.
 The \emph{braid variety} associated with $\beta$ is

 where $\delta$ is a lift of $\delta \in W \cong N_{\G}(T)/T$ to $N_{\G}(T)$.
 (The flag $\delta \borel$ does not depend on such a lift.)
-Note that $X(\beta)$ does \emph{not} depend on the chosen braid word for $\beta$, cf. Lemma \ref{lem: rel position}, and there is a canonical isomorphism for the braid varieties of two representatives of the same braid \cite[Theorem 2.18]{SW}.
+Note that $X(\beta)$ does \emph{not} depend on the chosen braid word for $\beta$, cf. Lemma \ref{lem: rel position}, and there is an isomorphism between the braid varieties associated to two representatives of the same braid \cite[Theorem 2.18]{SW}.
 These have been studied at least in \cite{Boalch07,CGGS1,Escobar,Kalman-braid,Mellit,SW} under different names and contexts.

 \begin{remark} Instead of requiring $\borel_{r+1} = \delta \borel$, we can require $\borel_{r + 1} = x\borel$ for any flag $x\borel \in \borel\delta \borel/\borel$, and obtain an isomorphic variety, see \cite[Theorem 3.3]{Escobar} and its proof.
 The choice of $\borel_{r + 1} = \delta \borel$ allows for certain torus actions to be defined on $X(\beta)$, cf. \cite[Section 2.2]{CGGS1}. \end{remark}